What is a WYSIWYG editor?

 # Why does it matter for my LMS?

-Whether your users are teachers, academics, K12 or university students, having a user-friendly editor that will not frustrate them is crucial.
+Whether your users are teachers, academics, K12, or university students, having a user-friendly editor that will not frustrate the members of learning communities is crucial.
 Their frustration may not go viral as the recent horror of the bad editor implementation that Slack went through.
-But writing is still one of the most fundamental aspects of learning, education and creativity.
+But writing is still one of the most fundamental aspects of learning, education, creativity, and online collaboration.

 We all know most pupils today mingle with technology way earlier than before.
 Chances are also very high that they have already used a WYSIWYG editor before, considering they learn to code at a much earlier age, too.
 As for students in higher levels of education, like high school or university, writing, especially collaborative writing, is important to nurture creativity and prepare them for professional life.

 But writing in education is not limited to students.
-Teachers at all levels of education who prepare classroom material, assignments, course guides and emails also need a good writing experience.
+Teachers at all levels of education who prepare classroom material, online training assignments, course guides, and emails also need a good writing experience.
 And collaboration is even more crucial for them since most of the materials are created together with colleagues or at least reviewed by department heads.
-In such cases, they also need a space to communicate changes in the content and collaborate.
+In such cases, they also need a space to communicate changes in the content and perform document collaboration — in asynchronous or synchronous mode.

 # 1) Enjoy the headache-free writing